f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Configuring Login Banner / MoTD via CLI
 ---------------------------------------

+Enter config mode and use the command **system config login-banner** to configure the login banner via the CLI.
+You must commit the change afterwards.

 .. code-block:: bash

     r10900(config)# system config login-banner "This is a restricted resource.
 Unauthorized access is prohibited.
 Please disconnect now if you are not authorized."